palant/palant.info/content/articles/a-year-after-the-disastrous-breach-lastpass-has-not-improved/index.md

 > I acknowledge our customers’ frustration with our inability to communicate more immediately, more clearly, and more comprehensively throughout this event.
 I accept the criticism and take full responsibility.
 We have learned a great deal and are committed to communicating more effectively going forward.

 As I’ve outlined above, the detailed advisory published simultaneously with this blog post still left a lot to be desired.
 But this sounds like a commitment to improve.
-So maybe some better advice has been published in the six months which passed since then?
+So maybe some better advise has been published in the six months which passed since then?

 No, this doesn’t appear to be the case.
 Instead, the detailed advisory moved to the “Get Started – About LastPass” section of their support page.
-So it’s now considered generic advice for LastPass users.
-Any specific advice on mitigating the fallout of the breach, assuming that it isn’t too late already?
+So it’s now considered generic advise for LastPass users.
+Any specific advise on mitigating the fallout of the breach, assuming that it isn’t too late already?
 There doesn’t seem to be any.

 The LastPass blog has been publishing lots of articles again, often multiple per week.
 There doesn’t appear to be any useful information at all here however, only PR.
 To add insult to injury, LastPass published an article in July titled “How Zero Knowledge Keeps Passwords Safe.”
 It gives a generic overview of zero knowledge which largely doesn’t apply to LastPass.
 It concludes with: